Yu-Gi-Oh! Sevens: Anime

 Yu-Gi-Oh!
 Sevens was first announced as a then-untitled new anime series in the Yu-Gi-Oh! franchise on July 21, 2019.
-The series marked the second studio turnover in franchise history with Bridge taking over as head studio in animation production from Gallop, which oversaw every television series and films in the franchise since Yu-Gi-Oh!
+The series marked the second studio turnover in franchise history, with Bridge taking over as head studio in animation production from Gallop, which oversaw all television series and films in the franchise since Yu-Gi-Oh!
 Duel Monsters in 2000.
-The series is being directed by Nobuhiro Kondo with screenplay by Toshimitsu Takeuchi and character designs by Kazuko Tadano and Hiromi Matsushita.
+The series is being directed by Nobuhiro Kondo, with screenplay by Toshimitsu Takeuchi and character designs by Kazuko Tadano and Hiromi Matsushita.
 It began airing in Japan on April 4, 2020, on TV Tokyo.

-On April 28, 2020, it was announced that after episode 5, the remaining episodes would be delayed for five weeks due to the effects of the COVID-19 pandemic.
-On July 10, 2020, it was announced it will be delayed again due to the aforementioned pandemic and resumed on August 8, 2020.
+On April 28, 2020, it was announced that, after episode 5, the remaining episodes would be delayed for five weeks due to the effects of the COVID-19 pandemic.
+On July 10, 2020, it was announced that it would be delayed again due to the aforementioned pandemic and resumed on August 8, 2020.

-An edited English dub began production in early 2021, and premiered in the United States on Disney XD on June 6, and Hulu on June 7, 2022 to December 2, 2023.
+An edited English dub began production in early 2021, and premiered in the United States on Disney XD on June 6, and Hulu on June 7, 2022, to December 2, 2023.
 Three episodes were removed from the English version, leaving 89 episodes compared to the original 92.

 Manga

 A comedy spin-off manga adaptation, titled Yu-Gi-Oh!
-Sevens: Boku no Road Gakuen (My Road Academy), written and illustrated by Megumi Sasaki launched in the September issue of Saikyo Jump on August 4, 2020.
+Sevens: Boku no Road Gakuen (My Road Academy), written and illustrated by Megumi Sasaki, launched in the September issue of Saikyo Jump on August 4, 2020.

 Another manga adaptation, written by Masahiro Hikokubo and illustrated by Tasuku Sugie, titled Yu-Gi-Oh!
 Sevens: Rook!
 Bakuretsu Hadō Den!! (遊☆戯☆王SEVENS ルーク!爆裂覇道伝!!) was serialized in V Jump from September 19, 2020, to March 19, 2022.
 Shueisha collected its chapters in three tankōbon volumes, released from April 30, 2021, to May 2, 2022.